Purple Kochi Chrysanthemum Arabesque Design Katakuchi by Miyagawa Kosai

 Height: 8.0cm Width: 9.0cm x 10.0cm

-Technique and its development
+Techniques and their development

-The Tradition and Beauty of Makuzu Ware
+The tradition and beauty of Makuzu ware

-History of Miyagawa family pottery
+The history of Miyagawa family pottery

 Domestic and international evaluation and future

-• [I will send it to you quickly and carefully]
+[I will send it to you quickly and carefully]

 We carefully package each product in a way that suits it best.